 An Unpaid Work requirement meets the sentencing purposes of punishment and reparation.
 For some offenders there are also rehabilitative benefits, as an unpaid work requirement can provide an opportunity to develop life and vocational skills that reduce the risk of reoffending.

 Offenders work on projects that benefit the community, such as environmental conservation, decorating and renovating buildings, recycling and working directly with local charities and other organisations.
-Offenders can carry out work for beneficiaries either in agency placements (such as a charity shop) where the beneficiary provides the direct supervision on an individual or group basis or in a supervised work group where a supervisor employed by the contracted provider oversees the work.
+Offenders can carry out work for beneficiaries either in agency placements (such as a charity shop) where the beneficiary provides the direct supervision on an individual or group basis or in a supervised work group

 How You Can Nominate Unpaid Work Projects in Your Area